hpi-swa-lab/re23-log-analysis/analyse/README.md

 The script `compare-cpython-graalpy.py` compares the output of the tests with a CPython and GraalPython interpreter in a CSV.

 Run `python app.py` to start a webapp that shows an interactive view of the test results.
-You can filter them with a regex and group them by different criteria (in the future).
+You can filter them with and group them by different criteria (in the future).
+The webapp is based on [Dash](https://dash.plot.ly/).